Millennial Home Lending: What to Know

 Millennials care deeply about a range of causes, with top priorities including civil rights and debt relief.
 What’s more, they take action to support their values, because they believe their actions can impact the world.
 And they don’t wait for an opportunity to make a change on a large scale—they consider the impacts of even small everyday actions like their purchasing habits.

-Those actions include where and how they spend their money.
+Those actions in recent years have begun to include where and how they spend their money.
 42% of millennials in this study reported that they are more likely to buy from companies that support causes they care about.
 Millennials are conscientious consumers.

 Support Social Justice

 Younger generations are increasingly more aware and less tolerant of exploitation and inequitable power arrangements.
-Conventional mortgages are highly inequitable, with large banks empowered to create multitudes of policies that extract profit from customers coming to them in a state of need.
+Conventional mortgages are highly inequitable, with large banks empowered to extract profit from customers coming to them in a state of need.
 Even worse, some of those policies — such as percentage-based late fees—punish borrowers right when times are growing increasingly difficult.

-Conversely, Islamic home finance provides a more equitable agreement right from the start.
-Rather than the lender/borrower homeownership arrangement of a conventional mortgage, Guidance Residential’s Islamic home finance customers are co-owners with the company.
-By investing in a property together, there is sharing of some of the profits and risks.
+Conversely, an Islamic mortgage provides a more equitable agreement right from the start.
+Rather than the lender/borrower homeownership arrangement of a conventional mortgage, Guidance Residential’s customers are co-owners with the company.
+This creates unique benefits for the home buyer, such as risk sharing.
 Even just the term “co-ownership” denotes the respect that underlies this relationship.

 >> Related Read: What Is an Islamic Mortgage and How Does It Work?